MySQL Database Log Files

 You can monitor the MySQL error log, slow query log, and the general log directly through the Amazon RDS console, Amazon RDS API, Amazon RDS CLI, or AWS SDKs.
 You can use the mysqlbinlog utility to download or stream a binary log.
 The MySQL error log is generated by default; you can generate the slow query and general logs by setting parameters in your DB parameter group.
-All log files are rotated every hour; only the logs for the previous 24 hours are retained.
+Amazon RDS rotates all of the MySQL log files, the intervals for each type are given below.